Qytera-Gmbh/CloudThrash/README.md

 ![](docs/architecture.drawio.png)

 It is not meant to be a fully web oriented app.
-This tool has a local JavaFX interface (TODO) and shell scripts to trigger load tests inside the cloud and retrieve results after.
+This tool has a local JavaFX interface and shell scripts to trigger load tests inside the cloud and retrieve results after.
 Locally the configuration is done, docker images are built and cloud infrastructure is created.

 It is important to notice, the the entire app works serverless with Fargate instances.
 The amount of `vCPU` for Fargate is usually restricted and you might need to increase the quota accordin to your needs.